microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/12.customQABot/README.md

 ### Create a Custom Question Answering Project from your own content

-Step by step guide to create your first Custom questino answering project can be found [here](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/question-answering/quickstart/sdk).
+Step by step guide to create your first Custom question answering project can be found [here](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/question-answering/quickstart/sdk).

 ### Obtain values to connect your bot to the knowledge base
 - Follow these steps to update [appsettings.json](appsettings.json).